tiger-swallowtails-2013/phase-2-guide/projects/social_network.md

 ## Additional Features ##

+* Member can create a profile with information about who they are.
+* Member can specify if a profile is public or friends-only.
+* The profile of a member with friends-only profile can only be viewed by their friends.
+* The profile of a member with public profile can be viewed by a visitor.
 * Member can deny a friend request.
 * Member cannot see if someone denied their friend request.
 * Member does not see friend requests they denied.